-City of Kawartha Lakes

-2021 Council Budget Requests - Operating
+City of Kawartha Lakes 2021 Council Budget Requests - Operating

-Identifier Requested by Project Details Staff Notes Initiative Ind cluded in the 2021 Operating Budget OP01 Councillor Yeo Coboconk Doctor Continued temporary housing for Coboconk Doctor This is Community Se requested to continue OP02 Recommendation from Council June 23, 2020 VFF Signage That Staff provide options to Council for the placement of "Pull Over and Stop for Flashing Green Light" signs at various vantage points throughout the City; and That these options be included as a decision unit in the 2021 Budget.
-Fire and Communicat campaign.
-The cost c accomodated within th
+Identifier Requested by Project Details Staff Notes Initiative Inc Initiative Included in the 2021 Operating Budget OP01 Councillor Yeo Coboconk Doctor Continued temporary housing for Coboconk Doctor This is Community Services not Human Services.
+There is a special project requested to continue with the portable unit for 2021.
+OP02 Recommendation from Council June 23, 2020 VFF Signage various vantage points throughout the City; and Fire and Communications staff are currently working on a public education campaign.
+The cost of the signs is not expected to be significant and can be accommodated within the Fire Services Operating Budget.

-Initiative nitiatives not currently considered in the 2021 Operating Budget OP03 Councillor Elmslie Community Group Funding \$100,000 be added to the budget of Community Services, Community Funding for the purpose of helping Community groups with restarting after Covid 19, this could also be used for Community projects or beautification Community relief fund Recovery task force a OP04 Councillor Seymour-Fagan Enhanced Maintenance of Downtown areas Maintenance of downtowns, we build these beautiful downtowns and do not maintain them, ie enhanced garbage collection, weeds, graffiti, painting etc this could be done by a summer student or 2 for the downtowns, especially the tourist ones ie Bobcaygeon and Fenelon If Council chooses to e maintenance, we woul collection is already pe centres.
-Please keep lowered as we were 1 compared to 2019 leve OP05 Councillor Yeo Dust Control Study 50/50 cost sharing for dust control on unassumed and private roads An amendment to the as this request in not i OP06 Councillor Yeo Enhanced Maintenance of Various Parks facilties Increase garbage and washroom service at various parks and boat launches In 2020 there was a se understanidng of this i OP07 Councillor Yeo Staff Increase - Planning Staff increase in planning for planners Annually a review of s all Departments/Divisi recommended in Plan OP08 Councillor Yeo Staff Increase - Mayor & Council Staff increase for Mayor and Council - Planning Consultant Council should not har department performs p manage consultant se the LPAT, the City Sol planning services if re- resources) OP09 Councillor Yeo Chambers of Commerce funding Operational funding or in kind rental fees for Chambers of Commerce that act as ambassadors on behalf of the City of Kawartha Lakes No funding program h Commerce.
-OP10 Councillor Ashmore Ditching & Brushing Increased money for ditching and brushing work \$100K Acknowledge the need COW Oct 6, 2020 add cations staff are currently working on a public education at of the signs is not expected to be significant and can be in the Fire Services Operating Budget.
+Initiatives s not currently considered in the 2021 Operating Budget OP03 Councillor Elmslie Community Group Funding \$100,000 be added to the budget of Community Services, Community Funding for the purpose of helping Community groups with restarting after Covid 19, this could also be used for Community projects or beautification Community relief funding is being reviewed as part of the Economic Recovery task force and the Community Pandemic recovery task force.
+OP04 Councillor Seymour-Fagan Enhanced Maintenance of Downtown areas Maintenance of downtowns, we build these beautiful downtowns and do not maintain them, ie enhanced garbage collection, weeds, graffiti, painting etc this could be done by a summer student or 2 for the downtowns, especially the tourist ones ie Bobcaygeon and Fenelon If Council chooses to expand resources to dedicate urban centre maintenance, we would also need additional fleet (pickup truck).
+Waste collection is already performed on a daily basis through the summer in tourist centres.
+Please keep in mind that for 2020, the service level was significantly lowered as we were 18 staff and 18 students short (total of 36 staff) compared to 2019 levels through the summer.
+OP05 Councillor Yeo Dust Control Study 50/50 cost sharing for dust control on unassumed and private roads An amendment to the Seasonal Level of Service policy would be required as this request in not in alignment with that policy.
+OP06 Councillor Yeo Enhanced Maintenance of Various Parks facilties Increase garbage and washroom service at various parks and boat launches In 2020 there was a service reductions due to the pandemic.
+A greater understanidng of this request is required to ensure there is sufficient budget.
+OP07 Councillor Yeo Staff Increase - Planning Staff increase in planning for planners Annually a review of staffing resources is conducted as part of the budget for all Departments/Divisions to meet service levels.
+No new staff are being recommended in Planning for 2021.
+OP08 Councillor Yeo Staff Increase - Mayor & Council Staff increase for Mayor and Council - Planning Consultant Council should not have a planning consultant budget - the planning department performs planning consultation services to council and would manage consultant services if needed.
+If a service for matters appealed to the LPAT, the City Solicitor would make recommendations respecting planning services if required (and beyond our planning department resources) OP09 Councillor Yeo Chambers of Commerce funding Operational funding or in kind rental fees for Chambers of Commerce that act as ambassadors on behalf of the City of Kawartha Lakes No funding program has currently been established for the Chambers of Commerce.
+OP10 Councillor Ashmore Ditching & Brushing Increased money for ditching and brushing work \$100K Acknowledge the need for additional ditching and brushing.
+Staff report to COW Oct 6, 2020 address this need.